-We believe that your investment will not just benefit the students but also the local community and with that supports the social responsibility objectives your organisation is committed to.
+We believe that your investment will not just benefit the students, but also the local community, and with that supports the social responsibility objectives your organisation/company is committed to.

-We want to work with you and your organisation for the benefit of these communities and raise awareness.
-We will do so by working with you on media and communication opportunities as well as utilising social media.
-We will also provide progress reports for your stakeholders and share holders to keep them informed on progress and to engage them in the vision and objectives we achieve together.
+We want to work with you and your organisation/company for the benefit of these communities and raise awareness.
+We will do so by working with you on media and communication opportunities, as well as utilising social media.
+We will also provide progress reports for your stakeholders and shareholders to keep them informed on progress and to engage them in the vision and objectives we achieve together.

 We are now launching an option for individual sponsorship.
 To ‘Sponsor a Student’, people can pledge an amount each month to contribute to the individual’s well being.
 As these young female students will not be working on the plantations whilst undertaking their studies, their families stand to lose the desperately needed income generated.
-This in turn could result in them discouraging their daughters from embarking on the Heir Foundation course.
-If this money (equivalent of £40 per month) is made available to the families, we are confident it will help break down any concerns or attitude towards the programme.
+This in turn could result in them discouraging their daughters from embarking on the Heir Foundation programme.
+If this money (equivalent of £40 per month) is made available to the families, we are confident it will help with any concerns or alleviate negative attitudes towards the programme.
 We want to encourage them to see the beneficial outcomes for their daughters and their future opportunities.

-The sponsorships will also pay for the travel (by bus) for each student, which is necessary as some student would have to walk for up to two hours to reach the centre.
+The sponsorships will also pay for the travel (by bus) for each student, which is necessary as some students would have to walk for up to two hours to reach the centre.